 Benefits | Disadvantages | |

-PAC Bibloc | – Good power transmission of heating, directly by the refrigerant. – Possibility to go up to higher temperatures heating water, like a Daikin Altherma 3H HT. – More flexible in terms of power modulationor power evolution, by retrofitting. | – The need for a refrigeration engineer to connect the refrigeration circuit. – Higher fluid load A little more expensive to install - Device a little more expensive – Takes up space inside the home |
+PAC Bibloc | – Good power transmission of heating, directly by the refrigerant. – Possibility to go up to higher temperatures of heating water, like a Daikin Altherma 3H HT. – More flexible in terms of power modulationor power evolution, by retrofitting. | – Need for a refrigeration specialist to connect the refrigeration circuit. – Higher fluid load A little more expensive to install - Device a little more expensive – Takes up space inside the home |

-PAC Monobloc | – No need for refrigeration skills to connect individual heat pumps if they have less than 2kg of fluid in their circuit - Device cheaper – Cheaper installation - Installation less space consuming – Less risk of leakage of gas - Gas outside, so it's possible to use it in all safety. security gases ecological but flammable, such as propane or R290 and other | – Loss of yield due to the glycol in the water that links the interior to the exterior. - Need to install remote control lines for water transport + circulation pump. |
+PAC Monobloc | – No need for refrigeration skills to connect individual heat pumps if they have less than 2kg of fluid in their circuit - Device cheaper – Cheaper installation - Installation less space consuming – Less risk of leakage of gas - Gas outside, so it is possible to use it in any security gases ecological but flammable such as propane or R290 and other | – Loss of yield due to the glycol of the water that makes the link between the interior and exterior. - Need to install remote control lines for the transport of water + circulation pump. |

 The future in Bibloc or Monobloc?